 The Plan provides for a benefit to be known as the Planned Retirement Benefit (PRB) and a benefit to be known as the Reformed Planned Retirement Benefit (RPRB).
-The PRB, as described below, will be retroactive to October 1, 2011, but any participant who retires or enters the DROP prior to July 17, 2013, will not be eligible for the PRB.
-Effective September 16, 2015, the RPRB was created and shall be as described below.
+The PRB will be retroactive to October 1, 2011, but any participant who retires or enters the DROP prior to July 17, 2013, will not be eligible for the PRB.
+Effective September 16, 2015, the RPRB was created.